Persona 5: Art design

 As the team considered previous Persona games to be "fun" but not well marketed, the UI was designed in such a way as to attract a larger, more mainstream audience.
 When creating the UI, Hashino wanted to demonstrate how a shift in perspective could alter a dull life into an exciting one in the context of the story.
 Early UI designs were so "aggressively animated" that it obscured what was happening in the game.
 As a result, the animations were toned down and text orientation was altered, toning down the UI's graphical elements to present a balance between user-friendliness and style.
-Following the respective thematic coloring of Persona 3 and 4's blue and yellow, Persona 5 uses red, which was chosen to a harsh feeling.
+Following the respective thematic coloring of Persona 3 and 4's blue and yellow, Persona 5 uses red, which was chosen to evoke a harsh feeling.
 Because of this, Suto tested multiple font colors until settling on black and white, as it stood out best against it.
 Rather than the use of sub-colors like earlier entries, the UI uses only the primary red, black and white colors aside from health and magic point meters, with the menus using a special moving 3D model of Joker which changes position depending on the selected menu.

 The game's animated cutscenes were produced by Production I.G and Domerica, and were directed and supervised by Toshiyuki Kono.
 Kono was contacted three and a half years before the game's completion by Hashino.
 Faced with the project, Kono felt a great deal of pressure in his role.
 Persona 5 was the first time Production I.G had worked on the series, though many staff at the studio were fans.
 Despite this, the studio did not change their standard animation process, focusing on characters as they had done for many of their previous projects.
 The most important part of the cutscenes was getting the character's expressions right, particularly when it came to the general-mute protagonist.
 The animated opening sequence was directed by Sayo Yamamoto.
 The concept behind the characters figure skating around the environment was done as a visual symbolization of the overall theme of breaking free of an oppressive force, and was similar to her work in Yuri on Ice.
 The scene where Joker first summons his Persona was requested by Atlus to appear "wild", which was difficult as Joker's purpose is as an extension of the player.
 The blue flame effects related to the Persona were not created with CGI, but hand-drawn by the animators.
 All the anime cutscenes together were estimated to consist of over an hour of footage.